Suffolk County Courthouse

 The Suffolk County Courthouse, now formally the John Adams Courthouse, is a historic courthouse building in Pemberton Square in Boston, Massachusetts.
-It is home to the Massachusetts Supreme Judicial Court (the state's highest court) and the Massachusetts Appeals Court.
+Originally serving as the courthouse for Suffolk County, Massachusetts, it is home to the Massachusetts Supreme Judicial Court (the state's highest court) and the Massachusetts Appeals Court.
 Built in 1893, it was the major work of Boston's first city architect, George Clough, and is one of the city's few surviving late 19th-century monumental civic buildings.
 It was added to the National Register of Historic Places in 1974.

 Description

 The John Adams Courthouse is located on the west side of Pemberton Square, now little more than an open plaza bounded by the courthouse on the west, and the backside of the curved Center Plaza building, which faces Tremont Street opposite the Boston City Hall plaza.
 The courthouse is a six-story granite structure, fifteen bays wide, with an eclectic stylistic composition.
 Its first 1-1/2 floor function by appearance as an elevated basement, with small arched windows close to the ground, above which are larger rectangular windows divided in the upper third by a stone stringcourse.
 Above this basement level is an arcaded mezzanine of large round-arch openings in which paired sash windows are topped by a half-round transom.
 A dentillated cornice separates this level from a narrower band of three-part windows, above which is a two-level mansard roof pierced by a variety of dormers.
 There are projecting pavilions at the ends of the main facade, rising to the top of the mezzanine level on the sides, and the full roof height on the front.